 Of course, consultation alone is not enough if it does not influence the prioritization of research funding.
-In some contexts, historically entrenched funding, disciplinary priorities and
+In some contexts, historically entrenched funding, disciplinary priorities and Figure 13.1 / Area for action #1: Summary of recommendations

 By including LIC researchers and stakeholders in their advisory and management committees, policy and funding agencies can ensure that the views of plural stakeholders are considered in the planning, definition and evaluation of research agendas.
-Such broad-based participation tends to lead to research with stronger impact,26 and can open up the practice of science by increasing transparency.
+Such broad-based participation tends to lead to research with stronger impact, and can open up the practice of science by increasing transparency.
 This, in turn, may help government bodies and others to steer STI pathways towards SDG priorities (Chapter 11).